Taylor River in Colorado

 Local plan

-Choose one objective before you rig: below-dam technical water if you want the famous tailwater feel, the SWA and downstream corridor if you need a little more room, or another Gunnison-basin option if you want less crowd pressure and fewer boundary checks.
+Choose one objective before you rig: below-dam technical water if you want the famous tailwater feel, the SWA and downstream area if you need a little more room, or another Gunnison-basin option if you want less crowd pressure and fewer boundary checks.

 Backup water